 Codes and Frequencies

-For persons who do not currently have any kind of health care coverage, HILAST indicates how long it has been since the person had any kind of health care coverage.
+For sample adults and sample children (and, prior to 2019, persons) who do not currently have any kind of health care coverage, HILAST indicates how long it has been since the person had any kind of health care coverage.

 According to the Field Representative's Manual for 1997 forward, the question associated with HILAST, "When was the LAST time [person] had health care coverage?", is asked only for persons who report currently having no health insurance coverage of any kind (or, for 2000 forward, only a single service plan).

 Thus, throughout the period, HILAST is not asked of people who report having health insurance coverage via any of the following: private health insurance, including Medi-Gap; Medicare; Medicaid; Children's Health Insurance Program; Military health insurance (including Military Health Care/VA and TRICARE/CHAMPUS/CHAMP-VA); Indian Health Service; State-sponsored public health care coverage plans; and other government programs.